-On Saturday, November 5, Bernardsville Public Library will sponsor a digital preservation workshop from 11:00 am to 3:00 pm to help library patrons preserve personal collections of print, photographs, slides and audiovisual material including VHS, 8mm and 16mm film.
-The library has partnered with Innovative Document Imaging (IDI), a leading provider of digital imaging services, to provide these digital preservation services to patrons.
-IDI Digital Memory Media advisors will be on hand on November 5 to counsel patrons on the best way to digitally preserve their collections.
-Materials can be brought to the library the day of the workshop.
-Twenty percent of all proceeds will be credited to the library.
+Bernardsville Public Library will sponsor a digital preservation workshop on Saturday, May 5 from 12:00 pm to 3:00 pm to help library patrons preserve personal collections of photographs, slides and audiovisual material including VHS, 8mm and 16mm film.
+The library has partnered with Digital Memory Media, a division of Innovative Document Imaging (IDI), to provide these preservation services to patrons.
+IDI Digital Memory Media advisors will be on hand on May 5 to counsel patrons on the best way to digitally preserve their collections.
+Materials can be brought to the library on the day of the workshop.
+A percentage of all proceeds will benefit the library.

 Headquartered in East Brunswick, NJ, Innovative Document Imaging is a leading provider of digital imaging services to libraries, academic institutions and Fortune 500 companies.